DiNicolaLab/DiNicolaLab.github.io/research/index.md

 <img class="img-fluid" src="/static/img/pub/Img2DiNicolaBuckner.png" alt="qFit">
 </div>

-The image above shows one example of three domain-specialized association networks, defined within a single individual & preferentially responding to tasks from distinct domains.
-(Image 2 in DiNicola & Buckner 2021)
+The image above shows an example of three domain-specialized association networks, defined within a single individual.
+The networks differnetially respond to tasks tareting memory, theory of mind and language (Fig. 2 in DiNicola & Buckner 2021).
+Think about that further - within the zones showing the greatest evolutionary expansion in humans and prolonged postnatal development, there are distinct networks - with regions side-by-side across the cortex - each supporting a functional domain that appears particularly advanced in the human niche!

-The exact processes that association networks support, how they develop, how they might interact to underlie complex functions and whether networks change in the face of major life events are just some of the open questions we aim to tackle!
+What exact processes do these & nearby association networks support?
+How does this type of parallel organization arise?
+How do might these networks interact in service of complex functions?
+And how might network organization and/or function change across development & in the face of major life events?
+These are just some of the open questions we aim to tackle!

 #### More details coming soon!